-"In the last three days I have gained 50,000 new followers," McMahon said.
+"In the last three days I have gained 50,000 new followers," McMahon said in January.
 I really noticed that people were kind of desperate to either be reassured or kind of desperate to see, what is the truth?"

 McMahon says she has been inundated with questions about a second impeachment, the 25th Amendment and other topics being debated, and politicized, in Washington.

 Kent Erdahl: "How do you give people the truth, and maybe a quick answer, when right now, on some of these questions, there really isn't a clear answer?"